 Before the advent of the laser, it was quite difficult to produce monochromatic light.
-One possibility was to use certain gas discharge lamps (e.g. mercury vapor lamps and sodium vapor lamps), emitting light dominantly in certain narrow spectral lines, and isolating one such line with a suitable monochromator.
+One possibility was to use certain gas discharge lamps and metal vapor lamps (e.g. mercury vapor lamps and sodium vapor lamps), emitting light dominantly in certain narrow spectral lines, and isolating one such line with a suitable monochromator.
 The achieved optical powers and intensities were quite low.

 A monochromator is essentially a kind of optical filter which allows one to isolate light in a narrow spectral interval from other light.
 Its output will therefore be quasi-monochromatic.
 However, light at all other wavelengths is then lost.